Classical Performance : Voice

-- Regular vocal Master Classes by top teachers in the music business
+- Regular vocal Master Classes by outstanding peformers and pedagogs in the classical vocal world

 - Performance opportunities in standard operatic repertoire in Opera Workshop, Concert Choir, Chamber Singers, Men's Chorus, New Music Series, Small Chamber Ensembles

 - All voice faculty members are members of the National Association of Teachers of Singing; thus all voice students may participate in the State and Eastern Regional NATS Collegiate Auditions held annually

 Special courses and classes:

 - One semester each of English, French, German and Italian Diction for Singers

 - Opera and Oratorio Aria Repertoire

 - 19th century French melodie and German Lieder